Home » Las Vegas Sportsbooks And Hotels 2023 » Palms Sportsbook Review

 App Only Works in Nevada

 The Palms Las Vegas sportsbook is located on an off-the-Strip property at 4321 West Flamingo Road.
-It’s only about a mile west from all the mega-casinos and best sportsbooks on Las Vegas Boulevard, which is ideal for those looking to get away from all the tourist crowds.
+It’s only about a mile west from all the mega-casinos and best sportsbooks on Las Vegas Boulevard, which is ideal for those looking to get away from all the tourist crowds but stay close to the action.

 The Tonic Bar sits by the entrance to the non-smoking room which seats about 200 guests.
 The picture quality of every TV is fantastic, with LED screens occupying the entire room.
 Both the sports side and racebook have eight large TVs, which include two giant screens for the main action.